saebekassebil/subito/README.md

 There's also a standalone mode, which can be built by `jake build[standalone]`.
 This (should) render all scores embedded in the document.

+## Support

+Subito is supported in all modern browsers (supporting either SVG or Canvas), that being: Mozilla Firefox, Google Chrome, Opera, Safari and IE9+

 ## Can I help?

 You sure can!
 The rendering code needs a lot of love, but everything you can contribute